juzkiddin/SmartPlug/README.md

 The NodeMCU needs to be be powered via the USB-Port for the device to work because the power for the current sensor and relay is taken from the VU pin which is the Voltage of the USB pin (5V).

-Temperature sensor Data pin connect to D2 of NodeMCU
+*Temperature sensor Data pin connect to D2 of NodeMCU *Current Sensor Rx connects to D6 and Tx to D5
+*For Relays we use pins
+..*D7 for Relay 1
+..*D0 for Relay 2
+..*D1 for Relay 3
+..*D3 for Relay 4